 - Automation of your published content on social networking sites.

 - A plug-n-play solution that doesn’t need separate plug-ins for SEO, social media postings.
 As we said, you only take care of the content; leave rest to Blog beats.

 - Blogbeats is a multilingual platform (7 languages).
 So you have the option of blogging in your mother tongue.

 That is not it.
 Start blogging and you will fall in love with the unique user interface too.

-The mobile app of BlogBeats allows you write blogs on voice command.
-BlogBeats also offers to migrate to a top level domain, and their future releases promise to add monetization options for the bloggers.
+The mobile app of BlogBeats allows you to write blogs on voice command.
+BlogBeats also offers to migrate to a top-level domain, and their future releases promise to add monetization options for the bloggers.

-I highly recommend you to sign up to if you’re a blogger just starting your blogging journey or an organization that wants to have their own private/public blog.
+I highly recommend you to sign up if you’re a blogger just starting your blogging journey or an organization that wants to have its own private/public blog.
 Blogbeats is not going to disappoint you! 😉